codexshami/FarmAIQ/README.md

 ---

 <p align="center">
-  Made with ❤️ for Farmers
+  Made with ❤️ by Codexshami
 </p>